 I also make old fashioned oats pulihora and oats upma on stovetop, and steel cut oats khichdi in Instant Pot.
 These are best alternatives to instant packets but require more than 3 minutes of cooking time.

 Iron Rich Ingredient

 Oats are healthy and rich in nutrients and so is instant oatmeal.
 Each packet of instant oatmeal is about ⅓ cup and weighs 28 grams.
-This has 40% daily required iron, 9% of fiber and 4 grams protein.
+This has around 20% daily required iron, 9% of fiber and 4 grams protein.

 Only concern with instant oatmeal is that these digest faster than regular oats.
 Thus a potential for quick increase in blood sugar levels, which is a bit of a concern for diabetics.

 For A-Z iron rich ingredients series, for alphabet 'I' it is instant oatmeal.
 This is the only ingredient I could think of.
 If you know any other iron rich ingredient starting with 'I', please share in the comments section.
 Few recipes from the series are:

 Instant Oatmeal Packet Original Flavor - is what I used here.
 It cooks really fast in the microwave, 1 ½ minutes to be precise.
 Cook time is longer when cooking with veggies and lentils as these take longer to took.
 A good substitute to these packets are quick cooking oats.

 Veggies & Dal - Use vegetables of you choice for masala oats and moong dal for pongal.
 You can also use both veggies and dal to come with another flavor, khichdi.